 Description: This ten-week course offers a pluralist introduction to political economy and economics.
 We will examine nine competing schools of thought, each of which offer an original and distinctive illumination of economic reality.
 The course is tertiary (i.e. university level) in nature and teaching staff are both well qualified and experienced (for more information see here).
 However, you do not need to be connected to a university or to have previously studied political economy or economics to enrol.

-Design: The subject is taught in ‘flipped classroom’ mode whereby you first view an online lecture, then undertake some suggested reading, and then participate in a weekly 90 minute class (with a short break at the 45 minute mark) where we discuss set questions as well field any queries or comments you wish to contribute.
+Design: The subject is taught in ‘flipped classroom’ mode whereby you first view an online lecture, then undertake some suggested reading, and then participate in a weekly 90 minute class either via zoom or in-person (with a short break at the 45 minute mark) where we discuss set questions as well field any queries or comments you wish to contribute.
 There are extra (optional) readings each week for those wanting to engage with each school of thought at a more advanced/postgraduate level.

 Tutorial sizes have a maximum upper limit of 18 people (usually less) in order to generate a conversational, easy-going and genuinely interactive experience.
 The lectures and readings are all downloadable and may be done whenever you like.
 The lectures can either be viewed, or simply listened to as podcasts.
 One-on-one help is provided whenever you need to clarify anything.